appseconnect/docs/_posts/home.md

 ![AppComponents](../assets/images/AppComponents.png)

-APPSeCONNECT Schema/Entity- An entity is defined as an object that has a real-world existence.
+**APPSeCONNECT Schema/Entity**- An entity is defined as an object that has a real-world existence.
 An entity can be a single thing, person, place, or object.
 For an e-commerce website, Customer, Order, Invoice etc are entities.

 * Data can be stored about such entities.